 - 1/2 tsp Baking Powder

-- Combine all cake ingredients in a stand mixer and beat on medium low speed until well mixed.
+- Combine all cake ingredients (except cherries) in a stand mixer and beat on medium low speed until well mixed.
 Stir in your 1/2 cup cherries until combined.

 - Pour into your prepared pan(s), be sure to divide evenly if using multiple.